Language Features That Every Student should Master

-“Ask not what your country can do for you, ask what you can do for your country.” – John F. Kennedy
+“Ask not what your country can do for you; ask what you can do for your country.” – John F. Kennedy

-Imagery: Imagery is a language feature which utilises a combination of various literary devices to paint a vivid description in the reader’s mind with only words.
+Imagery: Imagery is a language feature which utilizes a combination of various literary devices to paint a vivid description in the reader’s mind with only words.
 It is similar to figurative language as it also uses elaborate descriptions to evoke the sense of sight, touch, taste, smell, and even sound.

 Repetition is the most common technique of persuasion.
 It involves repeating the same words or phrases to have a lasting effect on the reader’s mind.
-In the same way, in which a student may learn their topics during exams, repetition aims to settle the information being transferred in the subconscious mind of the reader, so that they automatically relate certain words and phrases with the meaning intended by the author.
+In the same way, in which a student may learn their topics during exams, repetition aims to settle the information being transferred in the subconscious mind of the reader so that they automatically relate certain words and phrases with the meaning intended by the author.

 “Good morning to the old, good morning to the young, good morning to everyone present.”